14 Tips For Protecting Your Camera Gear From Bad Weather

 You know those bags of silica beads that come with everything you order?
 Those absorb moisture and keep things fresh.

-Instead of throwing them away, keep them in your bag.
-At the end of the day, everything helps!
+Instead of throwing them away, please keep them in your bag.
+Everything helps!

-Or get something like the Nanuk Silica Gel Canister Desicca Container from Adorama that fits in your Pelican case to such up that moisture.
-It’s an inexpensive solution, you can use it again and again, and much cheaper than having to buy a new camera or lens because of moisture and fungi building up inside.
+Or get something like the Nanuk Silica Gel Canister Desicca Container from Adorama to add moisture to your Pelican case.
+It’s an inexpensive solution; you can use it repeatedly, and it is much cheaper than buying a new camera or lens because moisture and fungi build up inside.

 Conclusion

 Also, your audio equipment may be exposed.
-Make sure your shotgun mic is protected by a blimp and dead cat in windy conditions, use a lavalier under your clothes in rainy conditions – or keep your shotgun mic under some kind of rain cover, and keep your preamp or external recorder safe and dry.
+In windy conditions, make sure your shotgun mic is protected by a blimp and dead cat, use a lavalier under your clothes in rainy conditions, or keep your shotgun mic under some kind of rain cover, and keep your preamp or external recorder safe and dry.

-I hope these tips help keep your gear safe and functional in the most adverse of conditions.
+I hope these tips help keep your gear safe and functional in adverse conditions.